ScriptFUSION/Pip/README.md

 ## Benefits

 * Display the name of each test case as it is executed.
-* Display the execution time of each test in tiered colour bands.
+* Display the execution time of each test in configurable, tiered colour bands.
 * Immediately print exceptions, assertion failures, warnings, notice and deprecation messages as they occur.
 * Flawless test suite indicator: success dot turns to red exclamation mark if any prior tests failed.
 Useful for CI consoles without a scrollback buffer.